sophie-katz/forge/docs/for-users/docs/reference/message-codes.md

 `<domain>` can be any of the following:

 - `C`: Command line errors
-- `F`: Filesystem errors that may involve being unable to read or write files
+- `FS`: Filesystem errors that may involve being unable to read or write files
+- `FT`: Feature support errors
+- `G`: Code generation errors
+- `L`: Linker errors
 - `S`: Syntax errors
 - `T`: Type errors
-- `G`: Code generation errors
-- `L`: Linker errors

-Messages from `F` and `C` domains are displayed without error codes.
+Messages from `FS` and `C` domains are displayed without error codes.

 ## Source